course-kit/guides/getting-started.md

 ## Course activation

-Now that the Gumroad product and webhook are setup we need to direct students to activate their new course.
+Now that the Gumroad product and webhook are set up we need to direct students to activate their new course.

 In the activation process, the student will either log in to CourseKit or create a new account.
 This is necessary to ensure your students have secure access to the courses they've purchased.

 Let's go one step back to when a student purchases your course.
 After the payment is processed successfully, Gumroad will redirect them back to your course page.
-It's a good idea to show a message here so that student are informed that they won't be able to access the course until they activate their account.
+It's a good idea to show a message here so that students are informed that they won't be able to access the course until they activate their account.

 > Note: Gumroad will automatically append a query parameter `sale` to the redirect URL.
 You can use JavaScript to check for this parameter and conditionally show the message.